bsidescapetown/bsidescapetown.github.io/_posts/2023-06-29-Call-for-Volunteers.md

 To register your interest as a volunteer, please fill out our Volunteer Registration Form [HERE](https://forms.gle/RuxDtBB4xobcK3rUA).
 For any inquiries or further information, feel free to reach out to us at volunteer@bsidescapetown.co.za.
 Let's embark on this exhilarating journey together!

 Note: Volunteer roles will be assigned based on your skills, interests, availability, and potential contributions leading up to the conference.
-We appreciate your understanding that some roles may have limited capacity.
+We appreciate your understanding that some roles may have limited capacity due to demand.